nodemailer/smtp-server/DSN-IMPLEMENTATION.md

 ## Changes Made

 ### 1. EHLO Response Enhancement
-- Added `ENHANCEDSTATUSCODES` extension to the EHLO response
+- Added `DSN` extension to the EHLO response
-- The extension can be hidden using the `hideENHANCEDSTATUSCODES` option
+- The extension can be hidden using the `hideDSN` option

 ### 2. MAIL FROM DSN Parameters
 - **RET Parameter**: Accepts `FULL` or `HDRS` values